 Chicken soup with vegetables is considered by many as the ultimate comfort food.
 And it should be since, throughout history, chicken soup has been the “go to” for many health issues.
 During the fall and winter months this recipe for robust & healthy chicken soup is an absolute fav in our home — literally it’s a bowl of nutrients that is also very filling and warming, delicious and easy to make.
 I highly recommend this particular time-tested chicken soup recipe when you or family members suffer from a cold, a sore throat, a cough, the flu, or a sinus infection.
 And it’s absolutely wonderful and warming, as a stand-alone, on those cold-to-the-bone winter evenings.
 Additional sides that go well with this healthy chicken soup include a colorful, raw, organic salad and/or homemade organic cornbread.

 Chicken soup appears to help fight colds, according to several studies.
 It helps clear nasal congestion as well as thin mucus so you can better cough it up.
 In addition, research shows it may have a mild anti-inflammatory effect than can help ease symptoms. ~WebMD

-Lanphier Family Hearty & Healthy Chicken Soup can be made with or without free-range chicken for vegans and vegetarians.
-Potatoes can be omitted and organic wild rice or brown rice substituted.
-Or add this healthy chicken soup over some cooked rice.
+For those who choose not to consume meat, Lanphier Family Robust & Healthy Chicken Soup can be made without the free-range chicken.
+Potatoes can also be omitted and substituted with organic wild rice or brown rice.

 2-3 Organic/free range chicken breasts or one small free range chicken (boiled) (optional)

-3-4 boxes of organic chicken or vegetable broth (or homemade)
+3-4 boxes of organic chicken or organic vegetable broth (or homemade)

 2-3 cups of purified water